-LINQ’s powerful insights come from a combination of using simple visualisations of information flow and accessing LINQ’s dashboards to gain new understanding about how your business really works.
-Take a look at the scenarios below to learn how you can apply this approach to your own business and start eliminating wastage to become as efficient and effective as possible.
+LINQ’s power comes from a combination of using simple visualisations of your business; the relationship between People, Processes, Technology and Information and using this to deliver ‘Instant Insights’ to help you gain new understanding about how your business really works.
+Take a look at the scenarios below to learn how you can apply this approach to your own business, enabling your transformations to deliver new business value.

 GDPR Article 30

 This sketch explores how the LINQ Language can be extended to enable GDPR Article 30.

 Using the familiar relationships between Information, Actions, Systems and People, we can define relationships in terms that meet the needs of the Data Controller and the Data Processor.
 The sketch shows how you can connect multiple actions associated with specific business processes such as Consent, Legitimate Interest and Purpose so that the impact of these on Personal and Special Information can be understood by everyone.

 - Flags created from tags showing multiple purpose flowing through the business (the yellow and red flags)